 And while not all pinched nerves will get worse before they get better, the movement of the pain and tingling means it’s likely healing and there’s a light at the end of the tunnel.

 Helping Your Pinched Nerve Heal

-Pinched nerves don’t come out of nowhere.
+Pinched nerves don’t come out of anywhere.
 They’re a sign that something is going on in the body that shouldn’t be.
-Often, this has to do with your posture, workstation, lifestyle habits, or a recent injury.
-You could also be causing problems by sleeping on the wrong pillows or mattress.
+Often, this has to do with your posture, workstation, lifestyle habits, or recent injury.
+You could also be causing problems by sleeping on the wrong pillows or mattresses.
 This is why it’s important to consider the best sleeping position if you are suffering from a pinched nerve.